 Circuit diagrams and other information relating to SMSC products are included as a means of illustrating typical applications.
 Consequently, complete information sufficient for construction purposes is not necessarily given.
 Although the information has been checked and is believed to be accurate, no responsibility is assumed for inaccuracies.
 SMSC reserves the right to make changes to specifications and product descriptions at any time without notice.
 Contact your local SMSC sales office to obtain the latest specifications before placing your product order.
 The provision of this information does not convey to the purchaser of the described semiconductor devices any licenses under any patent rights or other intellectual property rights of SMSC or others.
 All sales are expressly conditional on your agreement to the terms and conditions of the most recently dated version of SMSC's standard Terms of Sale Agreement dated before the date of your order (the "Terms of Sale Agreement").
-The product may contain design defects or errors known as anomalies which may cause the product's functions to deviate from publiched specifications.
+The product may contain design defects or errors known as anomalies which may cause the product's functions to deviate from published specifications.
 Anomaly sheets are available upon request.
 SMSC products are not designed, intended, authorized or warranted for use in any life support or other application where product failure could cause or contribute to personal injury or severe property damage.
 Any and all such uses without prior written approval of an Officer of SMSC and further testing and/or modification will be fully at the risk of the customer.
-Copies of this document or other SMSC literature, as well as the Terms of Sale Agreement, may be obtained by visiting SMSC's website at http://www.smsc.com.
-SMSC is a registered trademarks of their respective holders.
+Copies of trademark of Standard Microsystems Corporation ("SMSC").
+Product names and company names are the trademarks of their respective holders.